 Graduation Center at the University Bookstore sells all commencement-related apparel and accessories and provides information about the logistics of commencement ceremonies.
 Accommodation requests for individuals with disabilities can be submitted online.

-Graduate Studies Resource Center (GSRC) is a centralized source of information for graduate programs; application procedures and deadlines; student funding; and graduate writing support.
+The Graduate Center is a centralized source of information for graduate programs; application procedures and deadlines; student funding; and graduate writing support.
 Located on the 5th floor of the Library, the GSRC offers study space to both individuals and small work groups.

 The Library Tech Hub offers service repair for Mac and PC computers to CSULB students, faculty, and staff.